hpcugent/hanythingondemand/docs/Command_line_interface.rst

 ``hod create --label <label>``
 ++++++++++++++++++++++++++++++

 Specify label for this cluster.
-If not label is specified, the job ID will be used as a label.
+If not label is specified, the job ID will be used as a label;
+can also be specified via ``$HOD_CREATE_LABEL``.

 The label can be used to later connect to the cluster while it is running (see :ref:`cmdline_connect`).

-Can also be specified via ``$HOD_CREATE_LABEL``.

 .. _cmdline_create_options_modules: